-Wire ropes and fittings, other than those listed in paras.
-9-2.2.1 and 9-2.2.2, may be employed.
+Slings that employ wire ropes and fittings, other than those listed in paras.
+9-2.2.1 and 9-2.2.2, may be used.
 When such components are employed, the sling manufacturer or a qualified person shall provide specific data regarding deviations from the applicable section of this Chapter.
 These slings shall comply with all other requirements of this Chapter.

 Methods of fabrication include hand-tucked splicing, turnback eye (return loop), or flemish eye mechanical splicing, and poured or swaged socketing.
+Mechanical wire rope terminations requiring periodic adjustment to maintain efficiency shall not be used to fabricate slings.

-- (a) Wire rope clips shall not be used to fabricate wire rope slings except where the application of slings prevents the use of prefabricated slings and where the specific application is designed by a qualified person. - (1) If employed, wire rope clips shall be installed and maintained in accordance with the recommendations of the clip manufacturer or a qualified person, or in accordance with the provisions of ASME B30.26. - (2) Malleable cast iron clips shall not be used to fabricate slings. - (b) Knots shall not be used to fabricate slings. - (c) Other fabrication methods not covered by this Chapter shall be rated in accordance with the recommendation of the sling manufacturer or a qualified person, and shall conform to all other provisions of this Chapter.
+- (a) Knots shall not be used to fabricate slings. - (b) Other fabrication methods not covered by this Chapter shall be rated in accordance with the recommendation of the sling manufacturer or a qualified person, and shall conform to all other provisions of this Chapter.